2026/27 AMCAS Application Guide (With Screenshots)

 The AMCAS (American Medical College Application Service) is the application for allopathic medical schools outside of Texas.
 All prospective students interested in MD schools will use this application.

-The TMDSAS (Texas Medical and Dental Schools Application Service) is used for all medical programs in Texas.
+The TMDSAS (Texas Medical and Dental Schools Application Service) is used for 14 medical programs in Texas.
 The Texas legislature has a strict 10% cap on non-resident medical students, which means 90% or more of the matriculants to Texas medical programs are in-state residents.

 Avoid these common mistakes on the AMCAS application: